w3f/General-Grants-Program/grants/speculative/club_messaging.md

 It will also be a real time communication SDK (a dicentralized communication development toolkit like Twillio, Agora, Jigou, a communication version of Chainlink) for app application development, especially wallet application.

 ## Additional Information :heavy_plus_sign:
-Any additional information that you think is relevant to this application that hasn't already been included.

-Possible additional information to include:
 * What work has been done so far?
 We have developed an IOS and Android app with Audio and Vedio chat.
 Those apps relies on Elastos's carrier as backend protocol for peer to peer signaling messaging.
 We have integrate WebRTC Audio/Vedio communication with metamask waller.